A Complete Guide to Pregnancy Safe Core Exercises

 - Can you just listen to your body and modify when you need to?

-HERE’S WHAT I WANT YOU TO KNOW:
+HERE’S WHAT I WANT YOU TO KNOW about core training during pregnancy:

 - Exercise in pregnancy should be meant to set you UP for a good recovery postpartum.
 Not set you back which can often happen when you try to do too much through your pregnancy.